ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 which sites they visit.
 It additionally helps prevent DoS attacks on the server.

-\[ Note: Thinking about building this, how does the SCT Feedback app know which sites it's authoritative for?
-It will need that amount of configuration at least. \]

 The check in step 4 is to prevent DoS attacks where an adversary fills up the store prior to attacking a client (thus preventing the client's feedback from being recorded), or an attack where an adversary simply